kuehbiko/01-Portfolio-Projects/Lyft Baywheels 2022 Analysis/README.md

 #### Subscribers vs. Non-Subscribers
 Baywheels user can be split into subscribers and non-subscribers.
-Subscriber take up
+Subscriber take up 58% of the ridership and non-subscribers are 43%.
 ![newplot (3)](https://github.com/kuehbiko/01-Portfolio-Projects/assets/88494428/624d4f0a-8c05-47d1-ae7c-611f67efaac1)